LGfL's Response to Coronavirus

 LGfL runs regular inclusion training which is open to all and currently delivered online.
 If you’d like to find out more about dyslexia and how you can support your dyslexic learners, view our upcoming inclusion training sessions here.

-Earlier this year the IncludED service and The Islington Dyslexia Network released a resource booklet for those supporting young people with Dyslexia.
+Last year the IncludED service and The Islington Dyslexia Network released a resource booklet for those supporting young people with dyslexia.
 It’s a simple OneNote Booklet which can be viewed in any web browser and is free for all to access.
 It’s full of helpful resources, videos and links to information about how to support dyslexic learners.
 We have also included a reading list for anyone wanting to learn more about dyslexia and how to support dyslexic learners.

 Many dyslexic learners find handwriting challenging and even quite painful at times.
 I certainly used to get really bad cramps in my hand when writing more than a couple of paragraphs.
 Learning Through Movement is a resource which includes a section dedicated to understanding the complexity of handwriting and offers some great ideas for writing warm ups and cool downs as well as a number of activities which can be used to help build the strength and dexterity required for writing.